 |Other tough gilled mushrooms to consider that are not related to the polypores are Leucopaxillus.|

 Lentinellus - also with serrated (usually decurrent) gills, but these mushrooms are soft and related to Russula and Lactarius, which makes them not actually gilled mushrooms in the strict sense.
-They too may have slightly eccentric stems.
+The stems are either absent, eccentric or fused together.
+The stems are never thicker than 5mm (unlike Neolentinus..
 They are generally smaller (<5cm) but some are larger.
 All are uncommon.
 Their spores also have amyloid warts (darkening in iodine).

 Moss dwellers: tiny (1cm or so) stem-less mushrooms found on the ground on moss, sometimes with poorly formed gills that might be mistaken for a tiny cup Ascomycota fungus.
-Most may be distantly related to the waxy caps, except for one oddball possibly related to some polypores!
+Most are in the same family as the waxy caps (Hygrophoraceae), except for one oddball more closely related to some polypores!
+(Hymenochaetales).
 All are uncommon.
-Other Arrhenias are found on the Omphalinoid page.
+Other Arrhenias are found on the Omphalinoid page, as that genus has 2 distinct looks.

-Muscinupta laevis (Cyphellostereum laeve) - bright white, almost a stem, unlike A. retiruga.
-May be related to the Hymenochaetales.
+Muscinupta 'laevis' ('Cyphellostereum' 'laeve') - bright white, almost a stem, unlike A. retiruga.
+Hymenochaetales.

 Pink Spores - Also found on the Entoloma page, these species are repeated here for convenience.
 Not hygrophanous.